The many graded cellular bases of Hecke algebras: Quiver Cherednik algebras

-\begin{defn}[Definition 4.1 \cite{Webster}] The {\sf diagrammatic Cherednik algebra}, $\algebra(n,\theta,\kappa)$, is the $\CC$-algebra spanned by all $\theta$-diagrams modulo the following local relations (here a local relation means one that can be applied on a small region of the diagram).
+\begin{defn} The {\sf quiver Cherednik algebra}, $\algebra^\Bbbk_n(\theta)$, is the associative $\CC$-algebra generated (as a $\Bbbk$-module) by all inequivalent $\theta$-diagrams modulo the local relations \ref{rel1} to \ref{rel15} below (here a local relation means one that can be specified by its effect on an arbitrarily small region of the diagram).
+The product $\acell_1 \acell_2$ of two diagrams $\acell_1,\acell_2 \in \algebra^\Bbbk_n(\theta)$ is then given by putting $\acell_1$ on top of $\acell_2$.
+This product is defined to be $0$ unless the southern border of $\acell_1$ is given by the same loading as the northern border of $\acell_2$ with residues of strands matching in the obvious manner, in which case we obtain a new diagram with loading and labels inherited from those of $\acell_1$ and $\acell_2$. \end{defn}